MKTCLounge/MKTCLounge.github.io/index.md

 D. In 2v2/4v4 events.
 If a player disconnects and is replaced by a CPU (Penguin Luigi for example), the room is to be reopened and the race will not count.

 i.
-Each team may only reset the room once (1) in accordance with V.d.
+Each team may only reopen the room once (1) in accordance with V.d.
 Further disconnections will be played out with regard to rule V.b.​

 ii.
 In 2v2/4v4 events.
-Disconnections in the first race will not be consider as a "reset" to the team.
-Players who disconnect twice in the first race will receive a strike without MMR loss though​
+Disconnections in the first race will not be consider as a "reopen" to the team, the race will not count and the room must be be reopened.
+Players who disconnect twice in the first race will receive a strike without MMR loss though, this second reopen also does not count as a "reopen" to the team.​

 E. In FFA format events.
 If a player disconnects is replaced by CPU (Penguin Luigi for example).
 The race will count and the room must not be reopened.